Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Concluding Remarks

 This paper provides a framework to estimate the gradient of generic PQCs via Hadamard tests for Pauli operators followed by classical post-processing.
 It is shown that the proposed approach is polynomial in classical and quantum resources when the DLA of the associated Hamiltonian of the PQC has a dimensionality polynomial in the number of qubits.
 Moreover, this method does not change the ansatz structure and can be used to reduce the measurement shot complexity to scale logarithmically with the number of parameters.
 The results would be beneficial in various optimization or learning quantum algorithms that rely on the estimation of the gradient.

 Our results are steps toward a unified framework for efficiently estimating the gradient of an arbitrary parameterized circuit without making changes to its unitary.
+One limitation of this work is when the Hamiltonian has exponentially many Pauli terms.
+In that case, we can only approximate the gradient by truncation of the nested summations in Theorem \ref{thm:loss derivative non product} to a fixed number of terms.
+However, this will be a biased approximation.

 As future work, one can extend the proposed framework to the estimation of higher-order derivatives such as the Hessian or the Fubini-Study metric defined for a parameterized quantum system.
 For that, one needs to define a second-order Hadamard test strategy for measuring the double derivatives.
 Another future work is to extend this strategy to multi-layered PQCs where each layer might be a black box unitary.
 Finally, deriving lower bounds on the classical and quantum resources needed to estimate the gradient or higher-order derivatives is another important direction.